SrijanBadhya/Debsoc/Running the PES Debsoc.md

 The biggest difference between expectations and reality of course, is that juniors are used to interschool science quizzes where most people score high.
 And they won't have really comprehended that this is a national level tournament with people years elder to them.
 Every novice initially assumes that they'll only face novices in the tournament, and get a huge shock.

 Tournaments are very draining physically, mentally, and emotionally.
 Juniors usually don't know how likely it is to go back home with 0 points or 1 point.
 I believed that it was better to make them prepared for this possibility instead of being blindly optimistic about their results.
 However this is something particular to my beliefs and the way I see the world, so I'm unsure if it's better to act like your expectations for them are low, or high.
 If your expectations are high, people will feel like their performance was far lower than what it should have been, and that they disappointed you.
-But if your expectations are low then it could affect their self esteem from the start if their mentor has no hope in them.
+But if your expectations are low then it could affect their selfesteem from the start if their mentor has no hope in them.

 Due to different rooms having different end times, it's hard to execute this, but do try to get everyone to congregate at a designated spot after every round to chill together.
 Without a contingent it's easy for people to feel lost and lonely.
 I've talked [before](#adjing-obstacles) about how judges feel extremely lonely at tournaments.
 Meeting them, asking about their round, and asking about how they felt they did, is doubly as important for judges who yearn for someone to listen to them (especially since speakers rarely do).